QQrex/RideShare_Analysis/README.md

 ## Purpose

-Create a multiple-line chart of total fares for eacy city type in the PyBer rideshare data.
+Create a summary of the PyBer data and a multiple-line chart of total fares for eacy city type in the PyBer rideshare data.

 ## Project Overview